easy to make Hydro dipped ornaments title image

 4. Using masking tape, apply the tape around the opening of the ornament securing it to the wooden dowel.

 5. Place your ornaments on the dowels into the floral foam. * you can cover the floral foam with a paper towel or plastic wrap to preserve them for later use.
-They will be covered with paint and un-usable if you don’t.
+They will be covered with paint and unusable if you don’t.

-6. Apply a coat of primer to the ornament and then stick into the floral foam to dry.
+6. Apply a coat of primer to the ornament and then stick it into the floral foam to dry.
 Don’t proceed to the next step until fully dried.

-7. Fill your water bath container with warm water (warm water ensures that the finish will not be dull) until it’s about 3/4 full. (make sure it’s deep enough for ornament to be submerged)
+7. Fill your water bath container with warm water (warm water ensures that the finish will not be dull) until it’s about 3/4 full. (make sure it’s deep enough for the ornament to be submerged)

 8. Spray the paint onto the surface of the water This is where you can get creative with the pattern.